8 Signs That Labor is Near

-As baby gets heavier and drops lower, count on some aches or pains in your lower back and pelvis as your uterine and pelvic ligaments are stretched even more.
+As baby gets heavier and drops lower, count on some aches or pains in your lower back and pelvis as your uterine and pelvic ligaments are stretched in even more.

 4. Stronger Braxton-Hicks Contractions

 One of the undeniable signs that labor is near is your warm-up contractions go from feeling uncomfortable to being rather painful like menstrual cramps.
 Even though these pre-labor contractions are not as strong as labor contractions, they are strong enough to be starting the work of thinning out, or effacing, your cervix from a thick-walled cone to a thin-walled cup.
 While these contractions will get even stronger just prior to labor, they can continue this way, on and off, for a week or two before labor starts.
 They become less intense when you change position or start walking.

 6. Increased Vaginal Discharge

 You may notice more egg white or pink-tinged vaginal discharge.
-These sings that labor is near differ from the “bloody show.”
+These signs that labor is near are different from the “bloody show.”

 7. Bloody Show